xdividr/dreamcloud-docs/styleguide.rst

 A word about how we spell certain acronyms
 ******************************************

-We always capitalize programming languages, and also pay close attention to internal capitalization rules for others.
-This is how we spell some of the major ones we most commonly use:
+Always capitalize programming languages, and also pay close attention to internal capitalization rules for others.
+This is how to spell some of the major ones that are commonly used:

     * PHP, Ruby, JavaScript, HTML, XML, Perl, Ajax, JSON, JQuery, Unix, Python, MySQL, phpMyAdmin, and CSS.